zigbee-alliance/distributed-compliance-ledger/README.md

      - **gRPC**.
        - A client code can be generated for all popular languages from the proto files [proto](proto), see https://grpc.io/docs/languages/.
        - See https://docs.cosmos.network/master/core/grpc_rest.html
-     - **Light Client**
+     - **Tendermint RPC and Light Client**
-       - Tendermint's Light Client can be used for a direct communication on API level.
+       - Tendermint's Light Client can be used for a direct communication with [Tendermint RPC](https://docs.cosmos.network/master/core/grpc_rest.html#tendermint-rpc).
        - There are currently no DC Ledger specific API libraries for various platforms and languages, but they may be provided in future.
        - These libraries can be based on the following Light Client implementations: